heyubaidullah/heyubaidullah/README.md

 - 📄 Connect with me on LinkedIn [https://linkedin.com/in/heyubaidullah](https://linkedin.com/in/heyubaidullah)

-- ⚡ Fun fact: I listen more and talk less.
+- ⚡ Fun fact: I am a product person.
+HMU for design, strategy, architecture, new tech and Data!

 <h3 align="left">Connect with me:</h3>
 <p align="left">